-This year we are introducing the Bleedership Institute.
-This is a leadership development program available for community members interested in developing their team building and supervision skills in a camp setting.
+In 2019 the chapter proudly introduced the Bleedership Institute--a leadership development program available for community members interested in developing their team building and supervision skills in a camp setting.
+This year we are excited to expand apond the Bleedership Institute and expand the involvement to more than camp.

-Bleedership Counselors will be Mile High Summer Camp staff, and be held to the same standards as NHF Colorado, HTC, and Easter Seals team members.
+Bleedership Counselors will be seen as Mile High Summer Camp staff, and be held to the same standards as NHF Colorado, HTC, and Easter Seals team members.

 The Bleedership Institute is perfect for individuals interested in pursing non profit, work with children, or recommendation for internships/college programs.